Gianna Bryant's Death at 13 Compounds This Tragedy Immeasurably

 That's where the party of eight were headed on Sunday morning, to watch Gianna, Alyssa and Payton play basketball, just another routine game in what was supposed to be a long series of them, leading up through high school before the girls went on to college—and, perhaps after that, the pros.

-It was common for Kobe to hear from fans that they hoped he'd have a son one day to carry on the Bryant basketball legacy, but he already figured he'd be passing the torch to Gianna one day.
+It was common for Kobe to hear from fans that they hoped he'd have a son one day to carry on the Bryant basketball legacy, but he already figured he'd be passing the torch to Gianna.

 Stephen Dunn/Getty Images